magnussolution/magnusbilling7/wiki/pt_BR/modules/logUsers/logUsers.rst

 IP
 --

-| Nós ainda não escrevemos a descrição deste campo.
+| IP utilizado para realizar a ação